colevscode/bldocs/guides/templatelang.md

 {{$meta}}
 type: guide
-title: The Template Language
+title: Template Tags
+order: 2
 {{$endmeta}}

 {{$layout /index.html as content}}

 ## Overview

-Backlift websites can take advantage of backlift's powerful templating language.
-This language was designed from the ground up to help non-programmers easily build modern websites.
+Backlift websites can take advantage of backlift's templating language.
+This language was designed from the ground up to help non-programmers build modern websites.
 When someone on the internet accesses one of your Backlift HTML pages, the template tags on the page are converted into plain HTML.
 This is called "rendering" the page, and allows you to add dynamic data to your webpages.
-For example, you can search through all the images in a "photos" folder and build a gallery on-the-fly.
+For example, you can search through all the images in a "photos" folder and build a gallery on the fly.

 Here are just a few of the things you can do with Backlift's template language: